dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

 The aggregate logs from main() give an overall picture of the full context of what happened here:
+Note that there is no accounting for the missing ips in the "Final registry summary" below because by definition missing ips are ghosts
+and do not have an associated registry_entry (no thread_uuid, pid, status, etc....)

+The root cause — an AWS failure in their **network load monitoring system** — explains this composite picture below of missing ips and
+install_failed with variants of thread futures crashes.

 ```
 [TRACE][aggregator] Final registry summary: